MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 $$ \max \quad{1 \over 2}||\Theta||^2\tag{7}\\
 \text{s.t.}\quad y_i(\Theta^Tx_i + \Theta_0) \geq 1 $$

-but instead of finding the solution of this optimization function we are going to be optimizing the **dual of this objective function** the reason will be apperant when we will talk about the non-linear SVM
+but instead of finding the solution to this objective function we are going to be optimizing the **dual of this objective function** the reason will be apperant when we will talk about the non-linear SVM

-so just like in any dual optimization scenario we need to form a **legrangian** of the objective function and here let $$ \alpha $$ be our **legrange multiplier**
+so just like in any dual optimization scenario, we need to form a **legrangian** of the objective function and here let $$ \alpha $$ be our **legrange multiplier**

 $$ L(\Theta,\Theta_0,\alpha) = {1 \over 2} ||\Theta||^2 - \sum_{i=1}^n\alpha [y_i(\Theta^Tx_i + \Theta_0)-1]$$
 $$ where,\quad\quad \alpha\geq 0 \tag{8}$$